CWE-1188: Initialization of a Resource with an Insecure Default

 Frequently Asked Questions

-CWE-1188: CWE-1188: Initialization of a Resource with an Insecure Default is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-1188: Initialization of a Resource with an Insecure Default is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product initializes or sets a resource with a default that is intended to be changed by the product's installer, administrator, or maintainer, but the default is not secure.

-What are the security consequences of CWE-1188: Initialization of a Resource with an Insecure Default?+
+What are the security consequences of Initialization of a Resource with an Insecure Default?+

-If exploited, CWE-1188 (CWE-1188: Initialization of a Resource with an Insecure Default) it can compromise Varies by Context, leading to outcomes such as Scope: Other The impact of insecure defaults varies widely depending on the functionality that the product controls..
+If exploited, CWE-1188 (Initialization of a Resource with an Insecure Default) it can compromise Other, leading to outcomes such as Varies by Context.

-Which programming languages are affected by CWE-1188: Initialization of a Resource with an Insecure Default?+
+Which programming languages are affected by Initialization of a Resource with an Insecure Default?+

-CWE-1188 commonly affects Languages.
+CWE-1188 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+